AlexDergach/Snake-Simulation/README.md

 # What I am most proud of in the assignment

-- We are proud of snake item 1
+- We are proud of the snake's movement implementation
-- We are proud of snake item 2
+- We are proud of the snake's design
-- We are proud of the custom sound design and atmosphere
+- We are proud of the custom sound design, atmosphere, and models
-- We are proud of the partical designs
+- We are proud of the particle designs
 - We are proud of the dynamically changing UI
-- We are proud of the mouse item 1
 - We are proud of how the camera works
 - We are proud we could mimic a cool lookin snake :D

 # What I learned

-- We learnt how snake item 1
-- We learnt how snake item 2
-- We learnt how snake item 3
+- We learned the ins and outs of steering behaviours
+- We learned the state machine functionalities
-- We learnt how mouse item 1
+- We learned how to procedurally animate and emulate the movement of animals
-- We learnt about path finding and navigation
+- We learned about path finding and navigation
-- We learnt about godot's lighting and shadow system for maps
+- We learned about godot's lighting and shadow system for maps
-- We learnt how challenging it can be to combine models and interact game systems and design
+- We learned how challenging it can be to combine models and interact game systems and design
-- We learnt how you can edit sound pitch and other effects
+- We learned how you can edit sound pitch and other effects

 ## Prior Snake Research